Our Research Strategy

 Core research themes

-- Radiation resistance – understanding cancer evolution, stem-like cancer cells, and DNA damage and repair in clinical radiation resistance.
+- Radiation resistance: To form a detailed mechanistic understanding of the roles of stem-like cancer cells, the tumour microenvironment and DNA damage and repair in clinical radiation resistance

 These draw on national and international multidisciplinary collaboration and modern research methods that build on technological advances and infrastructure investments.
 Part of our strategy involves supporting individual researchers through seed funding, allowing them to generate preliminary data to set them up to later apply for larger grant bids and initiative cross-disciplinary research.